 - Call someone who knows the speaker to get their perspective on what he/she is known for; what makes this person stand out or even an anecdote that typifies what makes them special or unique.

-- Share only if pleasing and within the context of the address or program.
+- Share something about the speaker; only if pleasing and within the context of the address or program.

 - In advance, ask the speaker what would they like you to address in their info; what’s important to them